+USCIS may consider any relevant factors.
 The following are suggested documents establishing:

-- Community ties; - Particular vulnerability related to advanced or young age; - Length of presence in the United States; - Existence of a mental or physical condition or illness requiring care or treatment in the United States; - Status as a parent or caregiver of a U.S. citizen child, or elderly parent or in-law; - Status as a caregiver for an individual with disabilities, including a U.S. citizen parent, in-law, or sibling; - Status as a victim or witness of a crime or civil rights violation, or labor rights violation under investigation by a labor agency; - Effect on other family members, including family members who are U.S. citizens and lawful permanent residents; - Mitigating factors that relate to any specific criminal conduct or prior removal order at issue; or - Payment of federal and state taxes; - Payment of child support; - Membership in local church; - Stable employment; and - Volunteer activities.
+- Community ties;

+- Particular vulnerability related to advanced or young age;

+- Length of presence in the United States;

+- Existence of a mental or physical condition or illness requiring care or treatment in the United States;

+- Status as a parent or caregiver of a U.S. citizen child, or elderly parent or in-law;

+- Status as a caregiver for an individual with disabilities, including a U.S. citizen parent, inlaw, or sibling;

+- Status as a victim or witness of a crime or civil rights violation, or labor rights violation under investigation by a labor agency;

+- Effect on other family members, including family members who are U.S. citizens and lawful permanent residents;

+- Mitigating factors that relate to any specific criminal conduct or prior removal order at issue;

+- Information on other positive factors;

+- Payment of federal and state taxes;

+- Payment of child support;

+- Membership in local church;

+- Stable employment; and

+- Volunteer activities.